dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 11 April 2017 =
+* Rework Header Colour a bit, so the preview is accurate, and returning to the default returns both the site title and description to their original (different) colours.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme
+* Check for post parent before outputting next, previous, and image attachment information to prevent fatals.

+= 20 February 2017 =
+* Print date on new line.
+* Make sure date isn't being duplicated wheb printing.

+= 25 January 2017 =
+* check for is_wp_error() when using get_the_tag_list() to prevent potential fatals.

+= 17 January 2017 =
+* Add new grid-layout tag to stylesheet.

+= 30 December 2016 =
+* Update line height for links in gallery captions - they were inheriting styles that were meant to reduce gaps in the gallery.

+= 8 December 2016 =
+* Make sure Content Options can hide the date on single posts.

+= 24 November 2016 =
+* Add support for Content Options - Featured Images

+= 4 November 2016 =
+* Add drowdown-toggle buttons to parent items in the main navigation on small devices.

+= 19 October 2016 =
+* Use CSS selector for Content Options

+= 8 August 2016 =
+* Update Headstart attachment URLs to smaller files.

+= 22 July 2016 =
+* Add support for Content Options

 = 28 June 2016 =
 * Tweaking JS used for menu, to allow dropdowns to work on wider touch devices.